Khuất Văn Khang

-Khuất Văn Khang (born May 11, 2003) is a Vietnamese professional footballer who plays as an attacking midfielder for Viettel and the Vietnam national team.
+Khuất Văn Khang (born May 11, 2003) is a Vietnamese professional footballer who plays as an attacking midfielder and winger for V.League 1 club Thể Công-Viettel and the Vietnam national team.

 Văn Khang signed for Viettel in 2013 and made his professional debut for them in the V.League 1 in October 2022.

 Having represented Vietnam at under-15, under-16, under-20 and under-23 levels, Văn Khang made his senior debut for Vietnam in September 2022.

-Playing career
+Club career

 In 2013, Khuất Văn Khang started his career as a player at the training system of Viettel.
+He was promoted to Viettel's first team for the second part of the 2022 season.
+On 18 October 2022, he made his professional debut in a league game against Hoàng Anh Gia Lai.

+International career

+Youth

 In 2017, Văn Khang and Vietnam U15 won the championship 2017 AFF U-15 Championship.

-In 2018, at 2018 AFC U-16 Championship, although U-16 Vietnam was eliminated from the group stage, but Văn Khang still left a mark with a best goal from free kick against U-16 Indonesia.
+In 2018, at 2018 AFC U-16 Championship, although U-16 Vietnam was eliminated from the group stage, but Văn Khang still left a mark with a sublime free-kick goal against U-16 Indonesia.

 Khuất Văn Khang debuts U-23 Vietnam in a 2–2 draw against U-23 Thailand at 2022 AFC U-23 Asian Cup.
 In the match against U-23 Korea Republic after that, Văn Khang and the whole team created "seismic" when his team was able to draw the opponent, he was also personally rated as man of the match.

+Senior

+On 21 September 2022, Văn Khang made his international debut with Vietnam in the 2022 VFF Tri-Nations Series, appearing and also scored his first international goal in 4–0 win against Singapore.

+In January 2024, he was named in Vietnam's 26-men squad for the 2023 AFC Asian Cup.